pb3lab/AI4PD_2025/notebooks/protflow_riffdiff/README.md

 # ProtFlow and RiffDiff Tutorials
+ProtFlow and RiffDiff offer accessible, reproducible workflows for de novo enzyme and binder design.

 ## ProtFlow
 ProtFlow ([GitHub](https://github.com/mabr3112/ProtFlow)) is a Python framework developed in the Oberdorfer Lab for automating protein design workflows.
 It is it documented ([ReadtheDocs](https://protflow.readthedocs.io/en/latest/)) and provides useful code [examples](https://github.com/mabr3112/ProtFlow/tree/master/examples).